Did you know about business culture in Spain? Watch this video animation to find out some interesting facts:

 Spanish people are very heavy smokers compared to the rest of Europe, so smoking is widely accepted in public places.
 However, the number of smoke-free places is gradually increasing and should you wish to light a cigarette in front of your Spanish associate, you should always ask for their permission first.

-Family is an important part of Spanish life and changes within the family institution also affect business attitudes.
 Spain has made significant progress on equal opportunities for both sexes, although men still hold the majority of senior positions within companies and it is difficult to find women in some traditionally masculine professions.
 Nowadays, various government initiatives are in place to promote equal opportunities and legislation has been in place since 2007 to ensure equality in the terms and conditions of employment.
 The most significant barriers for women entering the workplace do not include social norms, but rather chronic high unemployment and lack of part-time jobs.

-Laws regarding the employment of handicapped people and the responsibility of employers for their social integration already exist; obliging companies, with over 50 employees, to hire at least 2% of their staff from people with disabilities.
+Laws regarding the employment of handicapped people and the responsibility of employers for their social integration already exist; forcing companies, with over 50 employees, to hire at least 2% of their staff from people with disabilities.

 If you are travelling with your pet within the European Union, you will need to obtain a ‘Pet Passport’ indicating the origin of the pet and certifying that the pet has received appropriate vaccinations:

 Furthermore, although the body language of a Spaniard is usually more animated, it is advisable not to use excessive gestures and to avoid, for instance, backslapping or hugging in the initial phase of a business relationship.
 Once your relationship with Spanish business associates has developed into a strong bond, friendly gestures, such as hugging, may become acceptable.
 Spain is a relatively tolerant nation, but it is still advisable to follow the lead of your partner and not start discussing a sensitive topic, until they broach the subject.
+So the word of advice is to learn the do’s and don’ts of the Spanish Business culture before implementing or opposing certain practices.